Gravitational Wave Astronomy With TianQin: Introduction

-Similar to their electromagnetic counterparts, gravitational waves span a wide range of frequencies, from the highest hundred-hertz detected by ground-based laser interferometers to the lowest atto-hertz imprints sought in the cosmic microwave background.
+Similar to their EM counterparts, GWs span a wide range of frequencies, from the highest hundred-hertz detected by ground-based laser interferometers to the lowest atto-hertz imprints sought in the cosmic microwave background.
 Within this extensive frequency spectrum lies a rich array of sources in the millihertz range.
-Anticipated astronomical sources in this range include Galactic compact binaries, mostly composed of double white dwarfs (DWDs)~\cite{Huang:2020,Ren:2023}, inspirals of nearby stellar-mass black holes (BHs)~\cite{liu_hu_2020}, extreme mass ratio inspirals (EMRIs)~\cite{fan_hu_2020}, and mergers of binary massive black holes (MBHs) extending to the edge of our observable universe~\cite{TQ_MBH_2019}.
-The observable DWDs that are already detected through electromagnetic observation are also known as the verification binaries (VBs).
+Anticipated astronomical sources in this range include Galactic compact binaries (GCBs), mostly composed of double white dwarfs (DWDs)~\cite{Huang:2020,Ren:2023}, inspirals of nearby stellar-mass black holes (BHs)~\cite{liu_hu_2020}, extreme mass ratio inspirals (EMRIs)~\cite{fan_hu_2020}, and mergers of binary MBHs extending to the edge of our observable universe~\cite{TQ_MBH_2019}.
+The observable DWDs that are already detected through EM observation are also known as the verification binaries (VBs).
 High-energy processes, such as the first-order electroweak phase transition in the early universe, may also produce observable signals in the data~\cite{liang_hu_2022}.
 The prospect of abundant observational sources in the near future holds the promise of significantly advancing and redefining the field of astrophysics.